Ben16lab/MY-FIRST-PROJECT-WORKS/README.md

 This is data analysis project aims to generate insight into the sales performance of the E commerce project over the past yeaar.
 By analysing the various parameters in the data received we seek to gather enough insight to make reasonable decisons which the enables us to tell compelling stories around our data from the insight gotten and to know the best performance from our data.

+### Data sources

+The primary source of Data used here is Data sales.csv and this is an open source data that can be freely downloaded from an open source online such as kaggle or FRED or any other data repository site